bdzevel/node-image-server/README.md

     1. `bootstrap/` contains bootstrap code for app initialization/startup
     2. `controllers/` contains the controllers, which handle requests/responses
         1. They will typically call out to services to do any real work
-    3. `resources/` contains files that host constants
-    4. `routes/` contain the definition of the express routes, which route requests to controllers
+    3. `routes/` contain the definition of the express routes, which route requests to controllers
-    5. `services/` contain all the services which host all business logic
+    4. `services/` contain all the services which host all business logic
-    6. At the root you will find all config files
+    5. At the root you will find all config files

 3. Lint